 24. Capitalisation products whenever collection of premium aim at capitalizing these and include, for regular premium or unique ones, direct or indirect, commitments as to the duration or the amount

-APICIL Life also had a small portfolio of life insurance contracts in Portugal.
+APICIL Life also had a small portfolio of life insurance contracts in Portugal (in run-off mode).

 The gross premiums written are broken down as follows: